 It is concerning to see Michael Thomas miss practice the past two days because of an ankle issue.
 Thomas missed six games at the beginning of the season because of an ankle issue.
 If Thomas is unable to play on Sunday, Emmanuel Sanders would move up to WR55 between Gabriel Davis and Lynn Bowden Jr.

 WR23 Brandin Cooks, Houston Texans

 After being evaluated for a concussion after the Texans game Week 13, it was discovered that Brandin Cooks had a neck injury.
-The injury cost Cooks last weeks game and may hold him out of this weeks as well.
+The injury cost Cooks last week’s game and may hold him out of this week as well.
 He has been limited in practice the past two days.
-If Cooks was to miss the game, Keke Coutee would more up to WR40 between Tee Higgins and Devante Parker.
+If Cooks were to miss the game, Keke Coutee would more up to WR40 between Tee Higgins and Devante Parker.
 Chad Hansen would move all the way up to WR44 between CeeDee Lamb and Kendrick Bourne.

 Detroit Lions Wide Receivers: WR29 Kenny Golladay and WR42 Marvin Jones Jr.

 Kenny Golladay has missed six straight games due to a hip injury and is doubtful to play this week.
 If Golladay misses Jones moves up to WR34 between Tim Patrick and Sterling Shepard.
 However, Matthew Stafford is also could miss this week with a rib issue.
 If Stafford and Golladay miss time, Jones will be WR40 between Devante Parker and Rashard Higgins.

 New York Giants Wide Receivers: WR34 Sterling Shepard, WR64 Darius Slayton, and WR74 Golden Tate